hooved/poemap/README.md

 ## Training models from scratch with existing data

-- Download all data and models from huggingface with `python get_data.py`.
 - Activate server venv (see [Installation](#installation))
 - Train the UNet with `python train_unet.py`
 - Train the ViT with `python train_vit.py`